The Spokesmen

 The Spokesmen were an American pop music trio.
 They scored a hit single in the U.S. in 1965 with the tune "The Dawn of Correction", which was a partially sarcastic counterpoint and answer record to Barry McGuire's protest song, "Eve of Destruction".
-The song was written by the group's members, John Medora, David White, and Ray Gilmore, the latter a long time radio personality at WIBG (Wibbage) 990AM in Philadelphia, Pa.
+The song was written by the group's members, John Medora, David White, and Ray Gilmore, the latter a long time radio personality at WIBG (Wibbage) 990AM in Philadelphia, Pennsylvania.
 The tune hit #36 on the Billboard Hot 100 chart.
 They also released a remake of the Beatles' "Michelle" as a single on Decca Records that got significant airplay on WIBG.

 Co-composers White and Medora had previously co-written several hit singles, including "At the Hop" for Danny and the Juniors; "You Don't Own Me" for Lesley Gore; and "1-2-3" for Len Barry.
 White died on March 16, 2019, at the age of 79.